 - You can set the env setting to a dictionary, which contains additional variables to be set up before your job runs.
-Using the mechanism described in b2luigi.get_setting() it is possible to make this task- or even parameter-dependent. - By default, b2luigi re-uses the same python executable on the workers as you used to schedule the tasks (by calling your script).
+Using the mechanism described in b21uigi.get_setting() it is possible to make this task- or even parameter-dependent. - By default, b2luigi re-uses the same python executable on the workers as you used to schedule the tasks (by calling your script).
 In some cases, this specific python executable is not present on the worker or is not usable (e.g. because of different operation systems or architectures).
 You can choose a new executable with the executable setting (it is also possible to just use python3 as the executable assuming it is in the path).
 The executable needs to be callable after your env_script or your specific env settings are used.
 Please note, that the environment setting is a list, so you need to pass your python executable with possible arguments like this:

+'''

 b2luigi.set_setting("executable", ["python3"])

+'''

-4.3.3 File System
+4.3.3 Different File System

 Depending on your batch system, the filesystem on the worker processing the task and the scheduler machine can be different or even unrelated.
-Different batch systems and batch systems implementations treat this fact differently.
-In the following, the basic procedure and assumption is explained.
-Any deviation from this is described in the next section.

-By default, b2luigi needs at least two folders to be accessible from the scheduling as well as worker machine: the result folder and the folder of your script(s).
+However, b2luigi needs at least three common folders: the result folder, the log folder and the folder of your script.
 If possible, use absolute paths for the result and log directory to prevent any problems.
-Some batch systems (e.g. htcondor) support file copy mechanisms from the scheduler to the worker systems.
-Please checkout the specifics below.